 I have been thankful for their nonfiction books, especially the encyclopedias and activity books.
 They are perfect for STEAM studies and pair well with our Tapestry of Grace history curriculum (Usborne history books are on the book list for ToG).

 By the way, these also make awesome gifts.
 (Grandparents, take note! hehe)

 The Best Educational Books From Usborne For A Christian Homeschool

 Lift The Flap Computers & Coding (Great for Lower Elementary, too!)

-Coding For Beginners Using Scratch (Scratch is a free online program)
+Coding For Beginners Using Scratch (Scratch is a free online program that my kids love)